fpv-iplab/ENIGMA-360/README.md

 ```bash
 python downloader.py --mode videos --splits train val --view both
 ```

 **2. Download DINOv2 features for the test split (egocentric view only):**

 ```bash
 python downloader.py --mode features --splits test --view ego
 ```

 **3. Download HOI (Human-Object Interaction) frames:**

 ```bash
 python downloader.py --mode hoi
 ```

+## Tasks

+### Egocentric Human-Object Interaction detection

+The annotations for this task are located in the `annotations/hoi` directory.
+The format follows the standard of HOS introduced in the [VISOR-HOS GitHub repository](https://github.com/epic-kitchens/VISOR-HOS?tab=readme-ov-file).
+Please refer to that link for more information on how the annotations are structured.

+> To use these annotations, you must first download the corresponding frames using the downloader script provided below with the `--mode hoi` flag.

 ## 📝 Citing
 If you use our **ENIGMA-360** dataset for your research, please cite our paper: